-In practice, before giving an undertaking, most solicitors seek a specific written irrevocable authority from a client for the giving of the undertaking itself.
-This authority is given for the purposes of securing a benefit to the client.
+In practice, before giving an undertaking, solicitors should seek a specific written irrevocable authority from the client for the giving of the undertaking itself.
+This authority is given for the purposes of securing a benefit for the client.
 There is a further general principle which confirms that such authorities are to be deemed irrevocable.

 The law recognises that negligence or incompetence on the part of the principal should be taken into account in considering whether an irrevocable authority should stand.

-In addition to this legal position, where a solicitor believes that he may have committed an error in the course of transacting a client's business, even if the court or the Law Society has not been asked to intervene, it might not be in a solicitor's best interest to continue to act in a matter.
+In addition to this legal position, where a solicitor believes that he may have committed an error in the course of transacting a client's business, even if the court or the Legal Services Regulatory Authority has not been asked to intervene, it might not be in the best interest of the solicitor or the client for the solicitor to continue to act in a matter.
 Subject to the direction of the solicitor's professional indemnity insurers, it might be better that the file be transferred to another solicitor without delay, and the matter dealt with by a different solicitor, so that any potential claim is limited.

-It would clearly be unprofessional for a second solicitor to state, in order to attract business, that another solicitor had been less than diligent, or actually negligent, unless the second solicitor had evidence of this.
+It might be deemed unprofessional conduct for a second solicitor to state, in order to attract business, that another solicitor had been less than diligent, or actually negligent, unless the second solicitor had evidence of this.

 The common law allows a solicitor to exercise a lien on a client's file until his costs and outlays have been paid.